Summer Camp 2021

 No, due to new health guidelines we are limiting the number of people in the camp buildings.
 All drop off and pick up will be carpool only and the parents/guardians will need to stay in their vehicles.

-Please take your child’s temperature at home.
-We will ask a couple of simple questions about being sick or exposure at drop off.
+Please monitor your child’s health from home.
+We will not ask health questions here at camp.
+Please do not send your child to camp if any persons in the home are sick.
 If campers, Junior Counselors, or staff exhibit the symptoms associated with COVID-19 (chills, cough, shortness of breath, difficulty breathing, other respiratory symptoms, repeated shaking with chills, muscle pain, headache, sore throat, or new loss of taste or smell) they will be dismissed from attending camp until they have had a negative COVID-19 test or have been fever and fever mediation free for seventy-two (72) hours, or other symptoms have improved and at least ten (10) days have passed since symptoms first appeared.

 Campers will get hand sanitizer when they are dropped off at camp.
 They will wash their hands before snacks and lunch and after restroom breaks.
 A hand sanitizer station will be set up in each camp classroom and campers will be directed to use it regularly.

 Each classroom will have EPA-approved disinfectant spray and paper towels for cleaning surfaces during the camp day.
 Bathrooms will be sanitized daily.